tldr-pages/tldr/pages/linux/zgrep.md

 `zgrep -c {{pattern}} {{path/to/compressed/file}}`

-- Display the lines which don’t have the pattern present (Invert the search function):
+- Display the lines which don't have the pattern present (Invert the search function):

 `zgrep -v {{pattern}} {{path/to/compressed/file}}`